 This attractive and historic little town on the N1 lies more or less halfway between Cape Town, Gauteng and Kwazulu-Natal.
-It was established in 1854 at the base of some rocky hills on the farm Petrusvallei, which was bought from Gert town be called Hanover, after his great grandfather's town in Germany.
+It was established in 1854 at the base of some rocky hills on the farm Petrusvallei, which was bought from Gert Gous.
+Gous requested that the town be called Hanover, after his great grandfather's town in Germany.